-People often disregard its power, yet the feature image can be a major driving force behind attracting an audience to read your article.
+Feature images can be major driving forces when attracting audiences to read your article, yet people ofter disregard its power.
 To learn the importance of a great feature image, read on.

 The post title can give people an idea of what the article will be about.
 Yet, the feature image works to highlight the potential quality you may receive in the post itself, it’s important to make it as ‘clickable’ as possible.

 If you owned a restaurant, you wouldn’t want your waiters serving guests with dirty clothes and hands.
 It would represent your business in a bad way and would suggest the quality of the food and the service you provide is sub-standard.

-Equally, if an audience can’t work out what the image is supposed to be, it’s likely they’ll quickly lose interest.
-They’ll easily forget your post and even if they did want to revisit it, they may have difficulty around access But why?
+Equally, an audience is likely to lose interest if they can’t understand what the image is supposed to be.
+They’ll easily forget your post and even if they did want to revisit it, they may have difficulty around access.
+But why?

-If they’re unsure of the article title they’re likely to look for the feature image it was associated with, in order to find it.
+In order to find the article, people are likely to look at the associated feature image if they’re unsure of the article title.
 Yet, if they can’t remember what image looks like, they will simply waste time scrolling past the post and your article will only generate minimal views and interactions.

-For it to be seen in multiple places, first you need to be good at promoting and optimising your blog content.
+For your image to be seen in multiple places, you’ll first need to promote and optimise your blog content.
 Generating lots of “shares” across a variety of social networks is dependent on a range of factors such as ensuring it ranks well on Google and other search engines.

 If that’s the case, you’ll see your feature image all over the web on different social channels, in RSS feeds and more.
 Here it’ll be in viewed by hundreds and thousands of users.
-If the users aren’t interested in the image, it’s unlikely they’ll take no notice of the title, never mind the attached excerpt.
-Your chances of generating traffic to your blog content will be slim and most likely your efforts will be wasted.
+If users aren’t interested in the image, it’s unlikely they’ll take notice of the title, never mind the attached excerpt.
+Your chances of generating traffic to your blog content will be slim, thus wasting your efforts.